Architeuthis-Flux/JumperlessV5/campaign-body.md

 ## Risks & Challenges

 The RP2350B is brand new, so there could be [more silicon errata](https://hackaday.com/2024/08/28/hardware-bug-in-raspberry-pis-rp2350-causes-faulty-pull-down-behavior/).
 Luckily, this is a friggin' Jumperless, the hardware *is* the firmware, so that one isn't an issue.
-It just checks for a lockup by connecting an ADC and breifly shorts that pin to ground to overpower the pullup and get out of that state.
+It just checks for a lockup by connecting an ADC and briefly shorts that pin to ground to overpower the pullup and get out of that state.
 There's *always* a workaround here.

 Aside from some huge global catastrophe happening, you *will* get this and it'll be awesome.